-ESPN Ranks Boston College Third-Best Team To Watch For NHL Prospects
+NESN

 The centerpiece of the rebuilding season is goaltender Spencer Knight, who became the highest goalie selected since 2011 when he went 13th to the Florida Panthers.
 There’s also highly skilled two-way winger Matthew Boldy, who was drafted 12th by the Minnesota Wild and brings size, scoring ability and versatility to the table.
 Boldy has been paired with freshman center Alex Newhook, the No. 16 overall pick of the Colorado Avalanche who has speed, skill and creativity.
 The other two freshmen selected in 2019, Marshall Warren (Wild) and Drew Helleson (Avalanche), are on the blue line and hope to stabilize what was a position of weakness last season.

-David Cotton is is one of the nation’s top returning goal scorers and a draft choice of the Carolina Hurricanes, but he will have a chance to test unrestricted free agency after this season if he chooses.
-Logan Hutsko is one of the team’s best offensive players and was selected in the third round in 2018 by the Panthers.
-He is very exciting to watch.
-This is also expected to be a big season for sophomore center and Wild prospect Jack McBain, who has physical strength and scoring ability.

 BC was one of just two college programs in the top five, with Wisconsin coming in at No. 4.
-Detroit Red Wings AHL affiliate the Grand Rapids Griffins, and the Hartford Wolf Pack, the AHL affiliate of the New York Rangers earned the top-two spots with the London Knights of the Ontario Hockey League rounding things out.
+Detroit Red Wings AHL affiliate the Grand Rapids Griffins and the Hartford Wolf Pack, the AHL affiliate of the New York Rangers, earned the top-two spots with the London Knights of the Ontario Hockey League rounding things out.

 Thumbnail photo via Kim Klement/USA TODAY Sports Images